When researching the question “How many countries are there in the world?” you will quickly find conflicting answers.

 Kosovo

-Kosovo is up for much debate because it is only recognized by 100 countries.
-This is not enough for the UN to recognize Kosovo.
+Kosovo is up for much debate because it is only recognized by around 100 UN member states.
+However, it is not a member of the United Nations because admission would require approval by the UN Security Council.

 Since Kosovo’s independence in 2008, the United States has recognized Kosovo as independent and sovereign.